Join Kent for a live workshop in New York, USA 🗽

 }

 The one thing you need to know about this, is that it is synchronous and also quite slow.
-Also, you need twice as much memory on the server as what is being used because to make a snapshot, v8 needs to make a copy of everything in memory to save it to disk.
+Also, you need twice as much memory on the server as what is being used to make a snapshot, because v8 needs to make a copy of everything in memory to save it to disk.
 Oh, and it turns out that after v8 takes that memory from your machine, it keeps it.
 I didn't know this originally and it kinda freaked me out:

 Kent C. Dodds 🌌 avatar